-The markets for medicines to treat FM, PTSD, ETTH and other CNS conditions are well developed and populated with established drugs marketed by large and small pharmaceutical, biotechnology and generic drug companies.
+The markets for medicines to treat FM, PTSD and other CNS conditions are well developed and populated with established drugs marketed by large and small pharmaceutical, biotechnology and generic drug companies.
 Eli Lilly (Cymbalta), Forest Laboratories (Savella), and Pfizer (Lyrica) market FDA approved drugs for FM.
 Cymbalta lost its U.S. patent exclusivity in December 2013.
 GlaxoSmithKline (Paxil) and Pfizer (Zoloft) market FDA approved drugs for PTSD.
 Paxil and Zoloft lost their U.S. patent exclusivities in 2003 and 2006, respectively.
-Medications that are FDA approved for ETTH include Fiorinal, Fiorinal with Codeine, Fioricet, and their generic equivalents.
-Non-prescription medications used for ETTH include non-steroidal anti-inflammatory drugs, including ibuprofen and naproxen; acetaminophen; and aspirin.